Language-Agnostic Bias Detection in Language Models with Bias Probing: Abstract

 \section{Abstract}

 Pretrained language models (PLMs) are key components in NLP, but they contain strong social biases.
 Quantifying these biases is challenging because current methods focusing on fill-the-mask objectives are sensitive to slight changes in input.
-To address this, we propose \themethod, a robust language-agnostic method for evaluating bias in PLMs.
+To address this, we propose a bias probing technique called \themethod, for evaluating social bias in PLMs with a robust and language-agnostic method.
 For nationality as a case study, we show that \themethod ``surfaces'' nationality bias by training a classifier on top of a frozen PLM on non-nationality sentiment detection.
-Collaborating with political scientists, we find consistent patterns of nationality bias across monolingual PLMs in six languages that align with historical and political context.
+We find consistent patterns of nationality bias across monolingual PLMs in six languages that align with historical and political context.
 We also show for English BERT that bias surfaced by \themethod correlates well with bias in the pretraining data; thus, our work is one of the few studies that directly links pretraining data to PLM behavior.
 Finally, we verify \themethod's reliability and applicability to different templates and languages through an extensive set of robustness checks.
+We publicly share our code and dataset in \url{https://github.com/akoksal/LABDet}.